More for less: Predicting and maximizing genetic variant discovery via Bayesian nonparametrics: Additional results and proofs

-By construction, the variant frequencies $\{\afreq_j\}$ are formed from a Poisson point process with rate measure $\ratemeas$ given in \Cref{eq:ratemeas}.
 Recall that a variant with frequency $\afreq_j$ appears in organism $n$ with Bernoulli probability $\theta_j$, independently across $n$.
 Therefore, the collection of variant frequencies whose corresponding variants have not yet appeared after $N$ organisms comes from a thinned Poisson point process relative to the original Poisson point process generating the $\{\afreq_j\}$; the thinned process has rate measure $\ratemeas(\d \afreq) \cdot \Bern(0 | \afreq)^N$ and is independent of the collection of frequencies that did appear in the first $N$ organisms.
 Similarly, the collection of variant frequencies corresponding to variants that did not appear in the first $N$ organisms but then did appear in the first follow-up organism comes from a thinned Poisson point process with rate measure $\ratemeas(\d \afreq) \cdot \Bern(0 | \afreq)^N \cdot \Bern(1 | \afreq)$ and is independent of the collection of frequencies that did not appear in the first $N+1$ organisms.
 Recursively, for $m \ge 1$, the collection of variant frequencies corresponding to variants that did not appear in the first $N+m-1$ organisms but then did appear in the $m$th follow-up organism comes from a thinned Poisson point process with rate measure

 Finally, we observe that the number of points in a Poisson point process is Poisson distributed with mean equal to the integral of its rate measure.
 Each of these Poisson point processes is independent, and the sum of independent Poissons is Poisson with mean equal to the sum of the means.
 So, since $\countnew{N}{M}$ is the sum of points in these $M$ Poisson point processes with $m \in [M]$, we have $\countnew{N}{M}$ is Poisson with mean